EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 $ initdb -D testB
 ```

-(Technically, we are creating three new database clusters, and since we are doing this as the postgres user, the default database for all three will be 'postgres')
+(Technically, we are creating three new database clusters, and since we are doing this as the postgres user, the default database for all three will be ‘postgres’)

-Let's give them all unique port numbers:
+Let’s give them all unique port numbers:

 ```bash
 $ echo port=5400 >> bcdata/postgresql.conf